chawla95/garments-pos-system/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. # Test deployment trigger